iuzairsaeed/antiboot/README.md

 # Antiboot
-<h1> we offer free plans for every registered user, check our power in the Trial Hub! </h1>
+<h1> We offer free plans for every registered user, check our power in the Trial Hub! </h1>